Topolino: Topolino giornale (1932–1949)

-In 1937 Topolino and I tre porcellini, Mondadori's newspapers for kids, merged into Topolino - Grandi avventure ("Mickey Mouse - Great adventures").
+In 1937 Topolino and I tre porcellini, Mondadori's newspapers for kids, merged into Topolino: Grandi avventure ("Mickey Mouse: Great adventures").
 The page count increased from eight to sixteen.
-The first page published a story in instalments by Floyd Gottfredson starring Mickey Mouse and his friends; the other pages published American stories such as Tim Tyler's Luck as well as Italian stories such as Saturno contro la Terra, a story by Federico Pedrocchi in which Rebo (the dictator of Saturn, who later appeared as Donald Duck's enemy in four Italian stories drawn by Luciano Bottaro) made his debut.
+The first page published a story in instalments by Floyd Gottfredson starring Mickey Mouse and his friends; the other pages published American stories such as Tim Tyler's Luck as well as Italian stories such as Saturno contro la Terra, a story by Federico Pedrocchi (also editor of Mondadori's comics) in which Rebo (the dictator of Saturn, who later appeared as Donald Duck's enemy in four Italian stories drawn by Luciano Bottaro) made his debut.
 December 1937 also saw the publication of a companion newspaper, Paperino e altre avventure (Donald Duck and Other Adventures), which ran for three years before being merged with Topolino in October 1940.

 In 1938, Mussolini's fascist government forbade the publishing of American stories except Disney stories (his children liked Mickey Mouse, and delayed the ban as long as possible).
 Topolino continued to publish Mickey Mouse stories until February 3, 1942 (#477, containing the last episode of Mickey Mouse in love trouble) when they were forced by the fascist government to stop publishing Mickey's stories.
 For two years, Mickey Mouse was replaced by Tuffolino, a human character very similar to Mickey.
 Tuffolino made his debut in Tuffolino agente di pubblicità, a remake (starring non-Disney characters) of American story Mickey Mouse, super salesman (1941).
 Tuffolino and his friends (Mimma, Clara) very much resembled Mickey, Minnie and Clarabelle Cow.
 Tuffolino's stories were written by Pedrocchi and drawn by Pier Lorenzo De Vita.
 The newspaper had to cease all publications in December 1943 (#564).